skywalkerSam/clock/README.md

+# Clock
-# A Simple Clock made with React :)
+A simple clock made with React.